frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePortfolioOverview.md

 - Download https://github.com/TechShady/Dynatrace-Dashboards-Gen3/blob/main/Portfolio%20Overview.json
 - Launch the new Gen3 UI
 - Select the Dashboard app
-- In the upper righthand corner, select Import and select your json file
+- In the upper righthand corner, select Upload and select your json file
 - Refresh your dashboard list and launch your Dashboard

 # User Guide